Cheekbone Reduction, Zygoma Reduction in Bangkok, Thailand

 - Attend all follow-up appointments

-- Remove stitches after a week
+- Remove stitches a week after cheek reduction surgical procedure

 Patients may return to work 10 days after the surgery, though there may still be some swelling.